linx-software/linx-oauth2-token-service/README.md

 A Linx Solution has been developed to automate the usage and testing of the authentication service.
 This is a very basic solution which does not store your API Key automatically.
 You will therefore need to follow the below manual steps to register as a user and generate access tokens.

+The Solution is configured to use a default service provider which is stored in the Setting value.
+The intial value of this is for GitHub authorization.

 1. __Configure Linx Solution__:  Open up the [automated testing Solution](/tests/linx-automated-testing/) in your Linx Designer.